Aureliona1/CPP-Splitter/README.md

 This script will not format your scripts, and imports will not always be correct.

-It is highly recommended to go through the files that the script cerates to fix imports and such.
+It is highly recommended to go through the files that the script creates to fix imports and such.

 ## Uninstallation